Sri Lankan rupee edges down on importer dlr demand

-COLOMBO, Oct 30 (Reuters) - The Sri Lankan rupee closed slightly weaker on Monday in dull trade as importer dollar buying outpaced mild exporter greenback conversions, dealers said.
+COLOMBO, Oct 31 (Reuters) - The Sri Lankan rupee ended slightly weaker on Tuesday in dull trade as importer dollar buying outpaced mild exporter greenback conversions, dealers said.

 The currency came under pressure early this month due to dollar demand from state-run Ceylon Petroleum Corp (CPC), which stocked up crude oil ahead of an expected fuel price hike, dealers said.